sdingcn/clang-checks/CLANG_CHECKS_README.md

-# Checks based on clang-tidy
+# clang-checks

+This repository contains two C++ checks based on clang.

-## Overview
+## performance-missing-move

-This repository contains the performance-missing-move check based on clang-tidy, which checks C++ code for cases where objects are copied but those copies are unnecessary.
+The performance-missing-move check is based on clang-tidy, which checks C++ code for cases where objects are copied but those copies are unnecessary.
 In those cases it's better to use `std::move` to trigger the move constructors or